-- To direct all operations of the Department, to establish reasonable work rules and schedules of work; - To hire or promote, schedule and assign employees in positions and to create, combine, modify and eliminate positions within the Departments, as well as suspend, discharge and take other disciplinary action against employees; - c) To lay off employees; - d) To maintain efficiency of Department operations; - e) To introduce new or improved methods or facilities; - f) To change existing methods or facilities; - g) To determine the kinds and amounts of services to be performed as pertains to Department operations; and the number and kind of employee and classifications to perform such services, which do not violate or conflict with any other labor agreement to which the Village is a party; - h) To contract out for goods or services; - h) To determine the methods, means and personnel by which Department operations are to be conducted: - To take whatever action is necessary to carry out the functions of the Department in situations of emergency.
+- a) To direct all operations of the Department, to establish reasonable work rules and schedules of work; - b) To hire or promote, schedule and assign employees in positions and to create, combine, modify and eliminate positions within the Departments, as well as suspend, discharge and take other disciplinary action against employees; - c) To lay off employees; - d) To maintain efficiency of Department operations; - e) To introduce new or improved methods or facilities; - f) To change existing methods or facilities; - g) To determine the kinds and amounts of services to be performed as pertains to Department operations; and the number and kind of employee and classifications to perform such services, which do not violate or conflict with any other labor agreement to which the Village is a party; - h) To contract out for goods or services; - i) To determine the methods, means and personnel by which Department operations are to be conducted; - j) To take whatever action is necessary to carry out the functions of the Department in situations of emergency.

-It is understood and agreed that any of the rights, powers, or authority the village had prior to the signing of this Agreement are retained by the Employer except those specifically limited by the express terms of this Agreement.
+It is understood and agreed that any of the rights, powers, or authority the Village had prior to the signing of this Agreement are retained by the Employer except those specifically limited by the express terms of this Agreement.

-ARTICLE III SUBCONTRACTING
+ARTICLE III - SUBCONTRACTING

 Section 1.
 General Policy - It is the general policy of the Employer to continue to utilize employees to perform work they are qualified to perform.
 However, the Employer reserves the right to contract out any work it deems necessary in the interests of economy, improved work product, or emergency.
-If the Village should contract any of the work covered by this agreement, the Village will endeavor to employ a contractor who employs labor under conditions acceptable to the Brotherhood.
+If the Village should contract any of the work covered by this Agreement, the Village will endeavor to employ a contractor who employs labor under conditions acceptable to the Union.

 Section 2.
-Notice and Discussion - Absent an emergency situation, prior to the Employer subcontracting of bargaining unit work Employer shall notify the Union and offer the Union an opportunity to discuss and participate in considerations over the desirability of such subcontracting of work, including means by which to minimize the impact of such on employees.
+Notice and Discussion - Absent an emergency situation, prior to the Employer subcontracting of bargaining unit work, Employer shall notify the Union and offer the Union an opportunity to discuss and participate in considerations over the desirability of such subcontracting of work, including means by which to minimize the impact of such on employees.

 Section 3.
-Job Assignment - The Village may assign an employee covered under this agreement other work within the Village (so long as such temporary periodic assignment does not violate or conflict with any other Labor Agreement to which the Village is a party) but in such cases all employees under this agreement shall be paid at the hourly rates set in Article XV of this agreement.
+Job Assignment - The Village may assign an employee covered under this Agreement other work within the Village (so long as such temporary periodic assignment does not violate or conflict with any other Labor Agreement to which the Village is a party) but in such cases all employees under this Agreement shall be paid at the hourly rates set in Article XV of this Agreement.
 Employees covered hereunder shall not be required to do inside wiring of customer's premises if there is a Local Union of the Brotherhood.

-ARTICLE IV UNION BUSINESS/UNION SECURITY
+ARTICLE IV - UNION BUSINESS/UNION SECURITY

 Section 1.
-Condition of employment and Dues - As a condition of continued employment, all employees included in the collective bargaining unit, before the thirty-first day of employment shall become members of the Union and pay to the Union periodic monthly dues and initiation fees uniformly required of all union members or pay to the union a fair share fee equivalent to the periodic monthly dues required of union members.
+Condition of Employment and Dues - If any requirement of this Section is prohibited by law, it shall be deemed to have no force and effect.
+To the extent that any requirement in this paragraph is permitted by law whether presently or in the future, it shall be enforceable.
+As a condition of continued employment, all employees included in the collective bargaining unit, before the thirty-first day of employment shall become members of the Union and pay to the Union periodic monthly dues and initiation fees uniformly required of all union members or pay to the union a fair share fee equivalent to the periodic monthly dues required of union members.
 Employees who fail to comply will be terminated by the Employer upon request of the Union.